Buddhism in Mongolia: Nomadic empires (first millennium CE) – first introduction

-Mongol Empire and Yuan dynasty (13th-14th century) – second introduction
+Mongol Empire and Yuan dynasty (13th–14th century) – second introduction

 Genghis Khan (c.
-1162 - 1227) and his immediate successors conquered nearly all of Asia and European Russia and sent armies as far as central Europe and Southeast Asia.
-The emperors of the Yuan dynasty (1271-1368) in the 13th and 14th century converted to Tibetan Buddhism.
+1162 – 1227) and his immediate successors conquered nearly all of Asia and European Russia and sent armies as far as central Europe and Southeast Asia.
+The emperors of the Yuan dynasty (1271–1368) in the 13th and 14th century converted to Tibetan Buddhism.

 The founder of the Yuan dynasty, Kublai Khan, invited lama Drogön Chögyal Phagpa of the Sakya school of Tibetan Buddhism to spread Buddhism throughout his realm (the second introduction of Buddhism among the Mongols).
 Around this time, influence from the Church of the East was noted to be a major cultural factor for Mongols that indirectly spread and altered Mongolian Buddhism, and therefore Chinese Buddhism.
 However, Church of the East Christianity was a minority religion among Mongols.

 Some Mongolian Buddhist institutions borrowed large amounts of doctrine from Nestorian Christians.

+Other religions such as Manichaeism, Islam, Zoroastrianism and even Roman Catholicism also influenced Mongolian Buddhism and contributed to the syncretic practices of the time.

 Buddhism became the de facto state religion of the Yuan dynasty.
 In 1269, Kublai Khan commissioned Phagpa lama to design a new writing system to unify the writing systems of the multilingual empire.
 The 'Phags-pa script, also known as the "Square script", was based on the Tibetan script and written vertically from top was designed to write in Mongolian, Tibetan, Chinese, Uighur and Sanskrit languages and served as the official script of the empire.

 Tibetan Buddhist monasticism had an important influence on the early development of Mongolian Buddhism.
 Buddhist monkhood played significant political roles in Central and Southeast Asia, and the sangha in Mongolia was no exception.

 The activities of the Mongols were conducive to the prominency of the Sakya school and then the Gelug, and to the further development of Tibeto-Mongolian culture.